Our Team

 Debbie taught for American Musical Theater of San Jose and was dance chairperson for the professional training and summer youth programs for twenty years.
 She also headed the dance department at Lincoln High Performing Arts Magnet.
 She has taught for many prestigious youth organizations and has been recognized repeatedly for her excellence and contributions to youth.

 Debbie is proud to be a founder of El Dorado Musical Theatre and is its artistic director.
-She lives in El Dorado Hills with her daughter Anjie Rose and her son Zachary.
+She lives in El Dorado Hills with her son Zachary.

 Danielle Levy